Back to News & Insights

 Technology validation has given way to commercial pilots designed to refine operational readiness.
 International’s fleet trials with PlusAI in Texas, running freight along the I-35 corridor, exemplify this shift.
 Managed from International’s San Antonio Autonomous Hub, these pilots are gathering real-world data on uptime, serviceability, and terminal operations—paving the way for scaled deployment.

-As Glitterstam said, it is “a big step toward seamless digital operations… proving the commercial viability of autonomous technologies and providing innovative solutions that improve safety, efficiency, and the bottom line.”
+As Glitterstam said, it is “a big step toward seamless digital operations… proving the commercial viability of autonomous technologies.”

 Fleet executives, including FedEx leaders, agreed and shared that fleets are asking practical questions: how autonomous trucks will be serviced, what support networks look like, and how predictable cost models will be when autonomy scales.